diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

 **Returns**

-A record consisting of an overview summarizing the number of transformations queued up per type and the currently running transformations.
+A record consisting of an overview summarizing the number of transformations queued up per type and the heads of the transformation type-specific queues.

 E.g.,